jforget/raku-Hamilton2/doc/Hamilton.en.md

 4. Run the SQL statement extracting the regional paths which would be substituted to the region code.

 Step 2 to 4 will be timed by extracting `DateTime.now` before and after the statement.

+Lest some caching would introduce a bias in the benchmark, each one of the 6 tests will  use its own database file.
+In  addition, the 6 tests are run in a random order.

+Lessons learned: as  I was suspecting, index creation  applies only to tables.
+On the other hand, index  creation benefits views.
+I can still code  a SQL  statement with  the  view instead  of the  table and  the statement will run fast enough.

+I was right when  I decided to run the tests in  random order.
+Even if the tests use different files, we  can notice that the test which runs first is  significantly slower  that the other  tests, except  for the reference test.
+By  running several times the series of  tests, we can see that  all five tests are  better than the reference  test and that they are equivalent to each other.

+Within the five solutions, I discard  the two solutions based on a new table.
+There is a very slight  overhead during step 3, because we have to  fill the  table.
+Also,  this  table contains  only redundant  data alreaxdy  present  in  table  `Borders`,  therefore  it  degrades  the database  normalisation.
+We  must  admit that  these  two reasons  are rather feeble  reasons, but since  it is easy to  fix them, let  us do that.

+As for  the three other solutions,  I have no further  criterion, so I adopt the view defined by `select distinct`.

 License
 =======